 Picture the scene.
 A young woman and her son are sitting in the desert.
-Thirsty and hungry, they cry out to God in hopelessness and desperation.
-Both had been recently kicked out their home and forced into homelessness.
+Thirsty and hungry, they hopelessly and desperately cry out to God.
+Both have been recently kicked out of their home and forced into homelessness.
 With no food and no money, they sit and weep.
 What will they do?
 Does God see them?
 Does He care?
 How can a loving God allow such a bad thing like that to happen to them?

 Have you ever felt that way?
 Have you ever been in such a low season in your life that you felt God didn’t see you?
-That’s how Hagar felt, Sarah’s handmaid.
+That’s how Hagar felt, Sarah’s handmaid felt.
 Forced to be a surrogate mother for Abraham’s illegitimate son, Ishmael, Hagar was a runaway, slave, and victim of cruel mistreatment and abuse by her master, Sarah.
 She didn't want to have Ishmael.
 Yet, she was made a promise by God that He would bless her and her son if she agreed to comply with her master's request.

-Once again, the Lord sent an angel to her to remind her that he saw her.
-He loved her and He would take care of her and son like He promised.
 The story of Hagar teaches us that God never leaves or forsakes us.
 Even in our darkest hour, He is right there.
 I am sure Hagar thought her and Ishmael were going to die in the desert.
 Both of their cries were signs that they were in desperate need of help.
 More than just water, they needed reassurance that El-Roi, the God who sees, still saw them.
-Perhaps, you need the same reassurance.
+Perhaps, you need the same reassurance today.
 Well, I am here to give it you.